saucelabs-training/quickstart-appium-java/README.md

 * Appium Capabilities for Real Device Testing: [Appium Capabilities](https://wiki.saucelabs.com/display/DOCS/Appium+Capabilities+for+Real+Device+Testing).
 * Sauce Labs Data Center Endpoints: [Data Center EndPoints](https://wiki.saucelabs.com/display/DOCS/Data+Center+Endpoints).
 * How to set the pass/fail status of a test: [Annotating Tests with Selenium's JavaScript Executor](https://wiki.saucelabs.com/display/DOCS/Annotating+Tests+with+Selenium%27s+JavaScript+Executor).
-## Run Native App tests on Sauce Labs Android real devices in the Sauce Labs Platform
-If you want to run the Native Android App tests on Sauce Labs real Android devices then you can run the Android tests with

-    // If using the US DC
-    mvn clean install -DtestngXmlFile=appium_android_rdc_app_test.xml -Dregion=us

-    // If using the EU DC
-    mvn clean install -DtestngXmlFile=appium_android_rdc_app_test.xml -Dregion=eu

-The tests will be executed on an any available Samsung device.

-> NOTE: Make sure you are in the folder `SauceAppiumSample` when you execute this command

-## Run Web App tests on Sauce Labs Android real devices in the Sauce Labs Platform
-If you want to run the Web App tests on Sauce Labs real Android devices then you can run the web tests with

-    // If using the US DC
-    mvn clean install -DtestngXmlFile=appium_android_rdc_web_test.xml -Dregion=us

-    // If using the EU DC
-    mvn clean install -DtestngXmlFile=appium_android_rdc_web_test.xml -Dregion=eu

-The tests will be executed on any available Samsung device.

-> NOTE: Make sure you are in the folder `SauceAppiumSample` when you execute this command

 ## Run Native App tests on Sauce Labs iOS real devices in the Sauce Labs Platform
 If you want to run the Native iOS App tests on Sauce Labs real devices then you can run the iOS tests with